KaneRodriguez/CarND-Behavioral-Cloning-P3/writeup_template.md

 # TODO:
 * Rename best model to best_model.h5
 * Print model summary and save result
-* Use ann_vis library and visualize CNN
-* Fill in links for students that inspired the preprocessing and data augmentation pipeline
+* Add links to code snippets referenced in this file
+* Update docs on video recording
+* Add kde graph to the augmentation step

 ---
 ### Files Submitted & Code Quality